ctc-oss/ubuntu-k3s-security-hardening/README.md

 2. SSH access to both servers (master and worker)
 3. Sudo/root privileges on target servers
 4. Python 3 installed on target servers
+5. **Sudo access**: Either passwordless sudo configured, or you'll need to provide sudo password when prompted

 ## Installation